Editorial Team

 A bedside crib

 The NHS recommends that your baby sleeps in the same room as you for the first six months.
-A bedside crib such as SnüzPod is designed to be kept right by your bed with the side down, meaning your baby is at arm’s length – helpful for night feeds while also keeping a safe space between yourself and the baby.
+A bedside crib is designed to be kept right by your bed with the side down, making it super helpful for night feeds.
+During the day, a Moses basket or SnüzPod can be handy for keeping your little one near you for naps.

 Cot or cotbed